 Residential Property Price Index (RPPI)

-Detailed information for first quarter 2017 to second quarter 2020
+Detailed information for first quarter 2017 to third quarter 2020

 The Residential Property Price Index (RPPI) measures the change over time in the selling price of residential properties.